In this chapter:

 Meningococcal disease incidence is highest in Māori (2.6 per 100,000, 22 cases in 2021) compared with the total population.
 Household crowding is an important risk factor for meningococcal disease, independent of ethnicity.
 In 2021, the highest age-specific disease rates were among those aged under 1 year (27.8 per 100,000, 17 cases) decreasing in ages 1–4 years (2.0 per 100,000, 5 cases).
 Three deaths occurred in 2021, giving a case fatality rate of 6.8 percent (ESR, 28 April 2022).

-From 1 January to 31 October 2022, there were 60 cases of meningococcal disease (57 confirmed cases), which was an increase from the same period in 2020 and 2021 but lower than for the previous years in 2017, 2018 and 2019.
-Of these cases 45 percent were children aged under 5 years of Māori and Pacific ethnicity.
+From 1 January to 30 November 2022, there were 69 cases of meningococcal disease (66 confirmed cases), which was an increase from the same period in 2020 and 2021 but lower than for the previous years in 2017, 2018 and 2019.
+Of these cases 43 percent were children aged under 5 years and of Māori and/or Pacific ethnicity.
+There were three deaths, one aged under 1 year, one aged 1–4 years, and one adolescent aged 15–19 years.

 Strain type was determined for 36 of the 40 laboratory-confirmed cases in 2021.
 Group B strains were the most prevalent, causing 81 percent of the typed cases (Figure 13.2).
 The group B strain (B:P1.7b,4) responsible for the epidemic caused 22 percent of all meningococcal disease in 2021 (8 of the 36 typed cases).
 Cases of meningococcal disease caused by group C strains decreased since 2014 (Figure 13.2), while group W increased from five cases in 2016 to 36 in 2019.
 Cases in groups C, W and Y decreased in 2021, likely in part, due to the public health measures implemented to control the COVID-19 pandemic.
 Only group B increased from 2020.